DesignSafe-CI/api-user-guide/docs/ssh_keys.md

 require frequent password changes, and it will increase security by preventing the need to store your password in a plain text file.

-If you are new to the Agave CLI and the SD2E Agave tenant, it is recommended to skip this section of the documents until you need to [create your own private systems](create_systems.md).
+If you are new to the Agave CLI and the Designsafe Agave tenant, it is recommended to skip this section of the documents until you need to [create your own private systems](create_systems.md).